 Templates with page headers or footers

-The following templates offer page-specific headers and/or footers.
+You can add page-specific headers and/or footers in these template families.
 Click the links in the table to learn more.
-Templates are grouped by family.

 Options in other templates